knpuniversity/rest/knpu/episode1/errors.rst

     $ php bin/vendor/behat

 We could have also added another scenario to test the validation when updating.
+But I'm not made of scenarios people!
 How detailed you get with your tests is up to you.